-- 1. A monthly pension that is based on service and salary in effect when the member entered the DROP, plus a lump sum or three annual installment payments of the amount that "accrued" while the member was in the DROP; or - 2.
+- 1. A monthly pension that is based on service and salary in effect when the member entered the DROP, plus a lump sum or three annual installment payments of the amount that "accrued" while the mem ber was in the DROP; or - 2.
 A monthly benefit that is determined based on service and salary in effect when the member retires from the DROP, with no lump sum/installment portion.

 A member who elects to enter the DROP but does not retire at the end of the DROP period loses the opportunity to elect a lump sum/installment payment through the DROP.
 For death (either in the line of duty or not related to duty), benefits are determined based on the applicable pension fund as though the member never entered the DROP.
-For disability, the disabled member may receive his/her regular monthly benefits as if he/she had never been in DROP, or receive the DROP frozen benefit plus a lump sum equal to the frozen monthly benefit times the number of months the member was in the DROP.
+For disability, the disabled member may receive his/her regular monthly benefits as if he/ she had never been in DROP, or receive the DROP frozen benefit plus a lump sum equal to the frozen monthly benefit times the number of months the member was in the DROP.
 This affords the disabled member the same elections a retiring person has available under current law.
 The 50% pension relief guarantee applies to the DROP benefits.
 Portions of the lump sum payments not reimbursed by Pension Relief Fund distributions or payments from the Public Deposit Insurance Fund may be paid outside the controlled levy.

-Contact IACT with questions regarding pensions by emailing acottongim@citiesandtowns.org or recok@citiesandtowns.org.
+Contact Aim with questions regarding pensions by emailing jsimmons@aimindiana.org.
 You may also contact INPRS directly at: One North Capitol, Suite 001, Indianapolis, IN 46204 or (317) 234-5307/ (888) 526-1687.
-For more information, visit the PERF website at http://www.in.gov/inprs/index.htm.
+For more information, visit the PERF website at in.gov/perf.

-Supplement 9: Municipal Budget Vocabulary
+SUPPLEMENT 8: Municipal Budget Vocabulary